Hungary sends in tanks as cold snap grips Eastern Europe

-BUDAPEST (Reuters) - Hungary deployed tanks to reach thousands of motorists trapped in heavy snow on Friday in a sudden cold snap and high winds which also struck parts of the Balkans, Slovakia and Poland and have left at least four people dead.
+BUDAPEST, March 15 (Reuters) - Hungary deployed tanks to reach thousands of motorists trapped in heavy snow on Friday as a sudden cold snap and high winds struck parts of the Balkans, Slovakia and Poland, leaving at least two people dead.

-He said 155 people were still out on the roads waiting for help, including one transplant patient in an ambulance whose life was in danger.

-“The situation is particularly difficult and serious on the M1 motorway near the town of Babolna where there is a wall of snow, spanning 12 km (7 miles) with some gaps, and due to the strong winds even the deployment of helicopters is difficult,” Orban said on his return from an EU meeting in Brussels.
+“The situation is most critical on the M1 motorway (linking Budapest and Vienna) where hundreds of cars are stranded in the snow, most of them for 18-20 hours now,” said Marton Hajdu, spokesman for the National Directorate for Disaster Management.

-A Reuters photographer travelling with a rescue convoy said high winds had caused snowdrifts on the motorway up to a meter (3 feet) high, with some cars totally buried.
+A Reuters photographer travelling with a rescue convoy said high winds had caused snowdrifts on the motorway up to a metre (3 feet) high.

-Two people were killed in an accident on another Hungarian motorway on Thursday when dozens of cars collided.
-Tens of thousands of people were without power in the northeast of the country.

-Government spokesman Andras Giro-Szasz got stranded in snow on a road overnight until a rescuer pulled his car out at 4.a.m, he told local Inforadio.
+“At the Gyorszentivan exit on the motorway I have friends stranded since yesterday evening,” wrote Ibolya Csukovics.
+“Can anyone help?
+They’ve run out of food and drink.”

-The government said it had sent out tanks and other military vehicles with caterpillar tracks to reach otherwise inaccessible areas and to pull vehicles out of snow drifts.
+The government said it had sent in tanks and other military vehicles with caterpillar tracks.

 The weekend’s premier league and second tier football fixtures were cancelled, with night-time temperatures expected to hit -5 to -15 degrees Celsius (23 to 5 Fahrenheit).